cosmos/sdk-tutorials/tutorial/set-name.md

 	sdk "github.com/cosmos/cosmos-sdk/types"
 )

-const RouterKey = ModuleName // ModuleName will be defined in your module.go
+const RouterKey = ModuleName // this was defined in your key.go file

 // MsgSetName defines a SetName message type MsgSetName struct {